umbraco/UmbracoDocs/Add-ons/Starter-Kit-TEMP/Widgets/index.md

 This is useful if you only need a text box outside of the widgets, most of the other widgets come with the ***Text widget*** included

-:::Note
+::: Note
-The Text widget is the standerd width per default, this cannot be changed.
+The Text widget is the standard width per default, this cannot be changed.
 To compare the width see for example ***Image Widget*** and set this to standard width.
 :::